Nonyice/websites/plimsoltech_website/README.md

 Welcome tp PlimsolTech website directory.
-We will build an asthetic React application in this project.
+We will build a Flask application in this project.

 keep a tab on the document for more.